-To renew our commitment to our members, volunteers, and employees, the Digital & Creative Innovations Team will be observing the Global Accessibility Awareness Day (GAAD) on 21 May 2020.
+To renew our commitment to our members, volunteers, and employees, the Experience Design Team will be observing the Global Accessibility Awareness Day (GAAD) on 21 May 2020.
 The GAAD’s purpose is to raise awareness about digital accessibility and digital inclusiveness where people can collaborate, learn, and apply latest methodologies in their online experiences.

 But what is digital accessibility?

 Digital accessibility is an array of practices employed to build an application or a website.
 Such web practices will aid those who have visual, auditory, speech, motor, or cognitive challenges (either temporary or permanent), when browsing through an IEEE website or reading IEEE content.
 Digital accessibility also impacts those having low internet bandwidth in remote areas, often requiring digital content that is accessible for faster loading and viewing.

 While it may seem like a tough objective to attain, making small adjustments to your website or email communications can make a significant impact on accessibility and usability.

 Five techniques to make your website or email communication more accessible:

 Users who have low vision often employ screen readers to “listen” to the content published on a website.
 We can augment their experience by simply adding the alt attribute with a detailed explanation depicting the content of the image.
 This is also useful when images cannot load on a website due to low bandwidth.